amrosaeed/Terra-Challenge/README.md

 ## Integrating with Homescreen

-Users will have versions not by trusting the updates or a history of the updates, but by saving immutable versions into their own user-controlled storage as they add or access them, So the user-side stuff has to do with pinning the immutable site deployment, saving a record using MySky data.
+Users will have versions not by trusting the updates or a history of the updates, but by saving immutable versions into their own user-controlled storage as they add or access them.
+So the user-side stuff has to do with pinning the immutable site deployment, saving a record using MySky data.
 And the "publisher" piece is using the registry and resolver skylinks.

 ### Considerations to take into account

 ***(Here, why we looked for using Akash to eliminate any centralized end points between Mirror user and price feed reflected on his frontend):***

-1. [x] Confirm the application front-end supports a static deployment on Skynet (Gatsby & full React Router support coming soon) “Static” means it can be cached for a site (that is, the file is not dynamically generated).
+1. [x] Confirm the application front-end supports a static deployment on Skynet (Gatsby & full React Router support coming soon).
+“Static” means it can be cached for a site (that is, the file is not dynamically generated).
 Examples include images and CSS generated from LESS.
-* Most of Terra-web-dapp pages is cashed under 100 milliseconds and some GraphQL pages are up to 650 milliseconds much under skynet to process, instead of that we are working on a GraphQL decentralized frontend with Skynet.
+* Most of Terra-web-dapp pages is cached under 100 milliseconds and some GraphQL pages are up to 650 milliseconds much under skynet to process, instead of that we are working on a GraphQL decentralized frontend with Skynet.

 2. [x] Assure APIs and web requests from your app only depend on decentralized protocols that will remain accessible even with future front-end updates.
 For web3, this usually means interacting with MetaMask or a Skynet portal, not making HTTP requests to your centralized back-end server.
 * Terra-web-dapp is using Band protocol (On chain decentralized oracle) to query price feed for mAssets.